Fluorosis – Causes and Treatment

 Fluoride-free alternatives for effective dental care

-One thing is certain, under no circumstances should fluoride tablets and fluoride toothpaste be used simultaneously.
-The Kinder Karex toothpaste offers parents an effective fluoride-free alternative.
-Thanks to the active ingredient BioHAP, which is similar to that found in the body, the toothpaste can even be safely swallowed.
+What is certain is that, under no circumstances, should fluroride tablets and toothpastes containing fluoride be used at the same time.
+The Kinder Karex Toothpaste offers parents an effective fluoride-free alternative.
+Since the active ingredient BioHAP is similar to the body, it is completely harmless if swallowed.

 Fluoride in foods, salt and drinking water